Quick Guide to Visiting the Grotto in Portland, OR

 Christmas Festival of Lights at the Grotto

 Music is the other main attraction of the Christmas Festival of Lights.
-There are around 150 performances held in the Chapel of Mary during the festival, which is known for its great acoustics.
+There are around 150 performances held in the Chapel of Mary during the festival, known for its great acoustics.
 Look for a variety of other family-friendly activities like caroling, puppet shows, and a petting zoo.

 People of all faiths are welcome at the Christmas Festival of Lights.